CS3540-SpiderBro/spiderbro/README.md

 ### Plan for Milestone 3

 So far with Milestone 2 we have created a basic outline of the game with all major features functioning except for one major one: AI.
 As a result, developing the AI will be a large part of finishing Milestone 3.
-Milestone 3 will also include: developing attacks for 3 different enemy types, actual models for enemy units (instead of the cone things), attack3 for player character (web trap), more complicated spawning system (will spawn anywhere in level, but mostly on edges), full bedroom map,
+Milestone 3 will also include: developing attacks for 3 different enemy types, actual models for enemy units (instead of the cylinder), a new attack type for the player (web trap), more complicated spawning system, and a full bedroom map, we also plan to adjust additional features based on play testing.

 #### List of features to be added:
 - Make scene look like a bedroom